diedsmiling/UsersManagmentSystem/README.md

 ## Some remarks

+* Beacause API server is deployd to herouku and is a free application, it goes asleep after 30 minutes of inactivity.
+So you might need to wait some time after first reqeust for api server to awake.
 * Due to time limits, tests don't cover whole code.
 Have written them just to show the techinques I use.